vannisil/movieBERT/README.md

 ## Features of our BERT Model

-- Predicting tag movies from a given prompt.
+- Predicting movies tags from a given prompt.
 Below, an example of its output:
 ![output](https://i.ibb.co/W6dW8vC/Screenshot-2024-01-10-alle-15-43-40.png)